How to break up concrete and rocks for removal?

-Be sure to select the correct type of Dexpan® for the proper temperature range.
+CAUTION!
+Be sure to select the correct type of Dexpan® based on rock / concrete temperature.

 In this demonstration, the temperature was about 70°F. So Dexpan® II was used.

-For your protection, ALWAYS wear Safety Glasses, a Dust Mask, Rubber Gloves, and proper clothing when working with Dexpan®.
+CAUTION!
+For your protection, ALWAYS wear Safety Goggles, a Dust-Proof Mask, Rubber Gloves, and proper clothing when working with Dexpan®.

 Holes should be drilled no further than 1 ft (30 cm) apart.
 Unless instructed otherwise.

 Note: In reinforced concrete its recommend not to space the holes more than 8 in (20 cm) apart.